 when more and more units of variable factor are used on the quantity of fixed factor which is given.
 This law has some assumptions too, which are as follows:

 - It is assumed that technology is being given to us which remains unchanged.

-- It is being assumed that there are some inputs that are kept fixed while others are kept variable.
+- It is being assumed that there are some inputs which are kept fixed while others are kept variable.

 - It is assumed that technology allows change in variable factors.